-The Toronto Sketch Comedy Festival is proud to announce a partnership with the Pat & Tony Adams Freedom Fund for the Arts which will deliver project funding to sketch comedy troupes.
+The Toronto Sketch Comedy Festival is proud to continue our partnership with the Pat & Tony Adams Freedom Fund for the Arts to deliver project funding to sketch comedy troupes.

 The Sketch Comedy Project Fund will award grants of up to $4000 to comedy troupes who are embarking on a project that represents the “next step” in their comedy career.
 Projects could include hiring a director or designer for a live show, embarking on a tour, showcasing at a festival, creating a promotional video or web series pilot… anything really, as long as you can justify why this is an important next step in the development of your comedy career.

 At least two projects will be funded each year.
 Grants will be delivered in increments of $500, to a maximum amount of $4000.
-The Sketch Comedy Project Fund can provide 100% of the expenses related to a project, if required.
+The amount awarded through The Sketch Comedy Project Fund can represent 100% of the expenses related to a project.

 - The application must come from an existing sketch troupe or a collection of comedians who want to collaborate for the project.